vippsas/vipps-recurring-api/vipps-recurring-api.md

 | ----------------- | -------------------------------------  |
 | Authorization     | "Bearer {Access Token}"                |

-The access token is received on a successful request to the token endpoint described above.
+The access token is received on a successful request to the token endpoint described in [Authentication](#authentication).

+**Important note:** Subscription key used for the Recurring API must _not_ be included.
+This is because userinfo is part of Vipps Login and is therefore _not_ under the same subscription, and will result in a `HTTP Unauthorized 401` error.

 **Example response:**